Cheukting/rl_workshop/README.md

 ----
 ## What is Reinforcement Learning
 Also classified as machine learning, what makes reinforcement learning stands out is that an example is not necessary for training, so it is not supervised learning.
-However, different from un-supervised learning like k-mean clustering or anomaly detection, reinforcement learning takes a bottom-up approach rather than top-down approach.
+However, different from unsupervised learning like k-mean clustering or anomaly detection, reinforcement learning takes a bottom-up approach rather than a top-down approach.
 By trying out different actions with different policy and record different outcomes (rewards), we train an agent that creates it's own 'training data' from trials and 'learn' from it.
-Sometime, reinforcement learning is listing alongside supervised learning and unsupervised learning as one of three basic machine learning paradigms[1]
+Sometimes, reinforcement learning is listing alongside supervised learning and unsupervised learning as one of three basic machine learning paradigms[1]

 ## 101 of Reinforcement Learning

-First we will go through the basics of reinforcement learning.
+First, we will go through the basics of reinforcement learning.
 Almost all problems we solved using reinforcement learning will involve defining a set of agent states in the environment and a set of actions that can be taken by the agent with what rewards those can lead to.
 The very basic of how this works is to make use of Markov decision process (MDP).

 #### Markov decision process

 ![Markov decision process](https://upload.wikimedia.org/wikipedia/commons/thumb/a/ad/Markov_Decision_Process.svg/800px-Markov_Decision_Process.svg.png)

-To explain, for the agent at each state, it can take an action which will have different probability to move to a different state which will lead to different rewards.[2]
+To explain, for the agent at each state, it can take an action which will have a different probability to move to a different state which will lead to different rewards.[2]

 #### Finding the 'winning' policy

-The goal of reinforcement learning is to find the policy, a strategies of what series of actions to take, that gain the maximum rewards possible.
+The goal of reinforcement learning is to find the policy, strategies of what series of actions to take, that gain the maximum rewards possible.
 You may want to try brute force, which is to try all combination of actions to take and pick the best policy.
 But most of the time it will not work as the number of policies can be large, or even infinite.
 Practically speaking, we will need other algorithms to pick the best policy (or the best one we came across so far).
 We will introduce some of the popular ones in this workshop.
 We will also try to implement them in Python (with Keras and Tensorflow) to solve problems or play games in OpenAI Gym.

 ## Crossentropy Method

-Corssentropy method is considered as Monte Carlo methods as it's mechanism involve trying different actions many times, provided that:
+Crossentropy method is considered as Monte Carlo methods as it's mechanism involve trying different actions many times, provided that:

 1. the MDP is finite
 2. sufficient memory is available
 3. problem is episodic
-4. after each episode a new one starts fresh
+4. after each episode, a new one starts fresh

 For details and mathematic explanation of crossentropy method can be found on [Wikipedia](https://en.wikipedia.org/wiki/Cross-entropy_method).
-To summarize, overview of what we gonna do with crossentropy method:
+To summarize, an overview of what we gonna do with crossentropy method:

 > While it has not converge:
 > 1. Sample N policies with the current distribution